• Facebook

 The Recreation Advisory Board meets monthly, on the third Tuesday, for the purpose of making recommendations on the establishment of rules and regulations concerning the conduct, management and operations of the Town’s recreation areas and facilities consider grants, donations, and properties offered for recreational purposes, and promotes a system of recreation for the community.

 Applications to serve on the committee are available at Selma Town Hall or by clicking here for a printable version.
-For more information on serving, please call 975-1411.
+For more information on serving, please contact Town Hall at 919-965-9841.
 In order to serve on the board, you must reside within the Selma town limits.

 Brack Wilson Park